tdongsi/tdongsi.github.io/source/_posts/SQL/2016-03-14-sql-unit-functional-tests.markdown

 Each SQL test string must be in a single line.
 Adding white spaces, such as newlines and tabs, for clarity is not possible as it will make the test query truncated and invalid.
 Unfortunately, it is very common that SQL queries are long, with multiple JOIN statements, especially in data mart with [star schema](https://en.wikipedia.org/wiki/Star_schema).
-For illustration, it is easier to read the SQL queries in "Level 1" approach than in the properties file above, thanks to line breaks.
-For hundreds of test cases, it is impossible to read in `.properties` file.
+For hundreds of test cases with complex queries like example below, it is impossible to read in `.properties` file.

 ``` properties complex_test_queries.properties
 complex_query=WITH Total_Traffic AS ( SELECT temp.* from temp as clickstream_data where filter_key = 1), Rock_Music as ( select * from Total_Traffic WHERE lower(evar28) LIKE 'rock_mus%'), Instrumental_Music as (select * from Total WHERE evar28 LIKE '%[ins_mus]%'), Defined_Traffic as (select * from Rock_Music UNION select * from Instrumental_Music) select traffic_date_key, count(distinct visitor_id) as unique_visitor from Defined_Traffic group by traffic_date_key